python/steering-council/updates/2019-04-23_steering-council-update.md

 - **Issue tracker:** We've discussed PEP 581, "Using GitHub Issues for CPython" by Mariatta Wijaya.
 We're in favor of this move, and feel that the transition should be professionally planned and executed.
-  We're exploring ideas on how to do that (using the successful roll-out of the new Warehouse infrastructure for PyPI as a model).
+  In collaboration with the PSF we're exploring ideas on how to do that (using the successful roll-out of the new Warehouse infrastructure for PyPI as a model).

 ### PEPs